 The explicit representation allows for a direct distribution of the state space.
 States of the graph are distributed over particular computers in NOW and are processed in parallel.
 When necessary, messages about individual states are passed to the neighbour computers.
-However, the depth-first search crucially depends on the order in which vertices are visited and the problem of depth-first search order is P-complete [31].
+However, the depth-first search crucially depends on the order in which vertices are visited and the problem of depth-first search order is P-complete [28].
 Therefore it is considered to be inherently sequential and we cannot hope for its good parallelisation (unless NC equals P).

-Symbolic algorithms represent sets of states via their characteristic function, typically with binary decision diagrams (BDDs) [9, 13], and operate on entire sets rather than on individual states.
-This makes the depth-first approach inapplicable and symbolic algorithms typically rely on the breadth-first search (for surveys see [16, 30]).
+Symbolic algorithms represent sets of states via their characteristic function, typically with binary decision diagrams (BDDs) [9], and operate on entire sets rather than on individual states.
+This makes the depth-first approach inapplicable and symbolic algorithms typically rely on the breadth-first search (for surveys see [14, 27]).
 Unfortunately, the time complexity of symbolic algorithms is not linear; the algorithms contain a doubly-nested fixpoint operator, hence require time quadratic in the size of the graph in the worst case.
-The main advantage of symbolic algorithms over their explicit counterpart is the fact that BDDs provide a more compact representation of the state space capturing some of the regularity in the space and allow to verify systems with extremely large number of states, many orders of magnitude larger than could be handled by the explicit algorithms [11].
-Nevertheless, there are applications where explicit model checkers outperform the others, for examples see [33, 24, 25, 14]
+The main advantage of symbolic algorithms over their explicit counterpart is the fact that BDDs provide a more compact representation of the state space capturing some of the regularity in the space and allow to verify systems with extremely large number of states.
+Nevertheless, there are applications where explicit model checkers outperform the others, for examples see [30, 22, 12]

 Thank to the fact that symbolic algorithms search the graph in a manner where the order in which vertices are visited is not crucial, these algorithms are directly parallelizable.
 On the other hand, the distribution of the BDD data structure is rather complicated.
-A parallel reachability BDD-based algorithm in [20] partitions the set of states into slices owned by particular processes.
+A parallel reachability BDD-based algorithm in [18] partitions the set of states into slices owned by particular processes.
 However, the state space has to be dynamically repartitioned to achieve the memory balance and the method requires passing large BDDs between processes, both for sending non-owned states to their owners and for balancing.
 This causes a significant overhead.